home paraverse press new books reviews for all books errata for all books glosses for all books haiku

 personal quest

 One String Revolution – experiments to change the future of music-making.
+I have many notebooks and sketches of the instruments and devices made to play them, as well as research into non-Western instruments.
+The book can not be written until a conclusion is reached.
+Maybe dueling on stage with a top bluesman?
+Let me describe the basic idea.
 A good friend could play any complex instrument well, but could not warble folk-songs like me.
 I was the vice versa and no amount of study changed it.
 So, decades later, I experimented with one. two and three-string instruments that could be, as it were, played by feel . . ..
 Had I only a wee amount of the money that most Americans waste, I would have taken a number of patents for some wonderful basic inventions.
 I will divulge more later.
-Let me just say that I feel confident my inventions and discoveries can lead to a musical revolution that can finally get us past the 1960's (which I loved, but I do get tired of the lack of originality today -- of course, there are some great singer-songwriters and we get to hear more non-Western music today, but we are not doing much to create original melody and harmony).
-But this is only so much jive, before long I hope to prove it live! ( onestring.htm )
+Let me just say that I feel confident my inventions and discoveries can lead to a musical revolution that can finally get us past the 1960's (Am I the only one tired with the lack of originality in instrumental music today?
+Of course, there are some great singer-songwriters and we get to hear more non-Western music, but we are not doing much to create original melody and harmony).
+But this is only so much jive, until I can make some better instruments and prove them live!

 translations

-I am thinking about translating a book about the culture of snowflakes and another about tools that never existed, but only after I have an assistant to help speed my own books along or students to work with.
+I am thinking about translating a book about the culture of snowflakes (after obtaining the original which I do not now have) and another about imaginary tools presented as if they actually existed, but only after I have an assistant to help speed my own books along or students to work with.